theatlantic/django-nested-admin/README.rst

-**django-nested-admin** is a project that makes it possible to nest admin inlines (that is, to define inlines on InlineModelAdmin classes). compatible with Django 1.8+ and Python versions 2.7 and 3.4+.
-It works with and without Grappelli.
-When Grappelli is not installed it adds Grappelli-like drag-and-drop sorting functionality to Django inlines.
+**django-nested-admin** is a project that makes it possible to nest admin inlines (that is, to define inlines on InlineModelAdmin classes).
+It is compatible with Django 1.8+ and Python versions 2.7 and 3.4+ and works with or without Grappelli.
+When Grappelli is not installed it allows Grappelli-like drag-and-drop functionality.

 Installation
 ============